Policy overview

 Early termination during the probation period

-• we can demonstrate that, during the appointment process, the employee purposely misled or provided false information.
+- we can demonstrate that, during the appointment process, the employee purposely misled or provided false information.
 An example may be concerning their qualifications, skills or experience

-• we consider that an employee’s performance, conduct, or attendance is unsatisfactory despite being given appropriate support.
+- we consider that an employee’s performance, conduct, or attendance is unsatisfactory despite being given appropriate support

 End of probation

-Near the end of the probationary period, the manager will hold a final probation review meeting with the employee.
-There are three possible outcomes, which are to:
+Near the end of the probationary period, the manager will undertake a final probation review as a desktop exercise, considering all available information relating to the employee’s performance, conduct and attendance.

-• confirm the appointment
+- confirm the appointment

-• extend the probationary period
+- extend the probationary period by up to one month

-• invite the employee to a probation hearing with the possibility of dismissal
+- invite the employee to a probation hearing with the possibility of dismissal

 Confirming the appointment